MikeMcQuaid/mikemcquaid.com/cv.md

 ##### Principal Engineer (2022 - Present)

 Lead for the [Merge Queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue) project, migrating GitHub's monolith to using it, improving deployment throughput by ~33% to 1.7k PRs merged in 30 days which also measurably improved internal developer satisfaction.
 Solving engineering-wide developer productivity/experience and architecture problems.
 Documented heuristics on when internal teams should build in the Rails monolith vs. a microservice.
 Working with GitHub's OSPO to improve internal and external open source project management tooling.
+20th most prolific contributor to GitHub's Rails monolith, out of 1276 people, in my 10 years working there.

 ##### Staff Engineer (2020 - 2022)